port-labs/terraform-ocean-integration-factory/examples/gcp_integration_with_real_time/README.md

 ## Q&A

-**Q: Why does the first resync result with 0 entities?**
+**Q: Why does the my integration not creating any entities on startup?**

 **A:** From the official docs ([link](https://cloud.google.com/iam/docs/manage-access-service-accounts)):  ``In general, policy changes take effect within 2 minutes.
-However, in some cases, it can take 7 minutes or more for changes to propagate across the system.`` TL;DR- Wait for a few minutes and run RESYNC again
+However, in some cases, it can take 7 minutes or more for changes to propagate across the system.`` TL;DR- Wait for a few minutes and run RESYNC again.
+We added a 3min sleep to make sure you are onboarded with all your entities- this may be not enough.